 Human beings invented writing and the Bible is a product of that invention.
 If humans had never invented writing, we wouldn’t have any books at all so we wouldn’t have the Bible.

 God did not need the Bible to communicate with his children before we invented writing and he doesn’t need it now.
 So, I believe that the Bible is very useful for knowing God, but not essential.
 Prayer is essential.

 We must not forget that for almost all of history, most people couldn’t read.
 Even today in countries where education is compulsory there are many people who can’t read.
 There are also many people who can read but don’t enjoy reading.
-Is God only interested in reconciliation with those of his children who can read or who like to read?
+Is God only interested in those of his children who can read or who like to read?
 Of course not.
-For most of the last 1500 years in Europe, and in those countries colonised by Europeans, only the priests and members of the ruling elites were taught to read.
+For most of the last 1500 years in Europe, and in those countries colonized by Europeans, only the priests and members of the ruling classes were taught to read.
 Do we find, in our Bibles, an account of God only wanting to interact with priests and nobles?
 No. We do not.
 We find an account of God wanting to interact with the poor – the very people who would least likely be able to read.

 Jesus is Lord.
 And Jesus repeatedly encouraged his followers to pray.
 I’m not saying that we shouldn’t read the Bible.
 Not at all.
 (See the articles “I love our Bible” and “What did Jesus say about the Bible?”).
 But Jesus certainly put his emphasis on the importance of prayer.